hgducharme/lichess-bot/README.md

 This repo houses two things:

-1. (Python) An interface to the lichess API using Python
+1. (Python) An interface to the lichess API
 2. (C++) A chess engine that utilizes machine learning

 # The Chess Engine